 Spring 2013: Female #25-09 was reported back on Necedah NWR on March 29, with #18-09.

 Fall 2013: #25-09, with mate #4-08, began migration from Necedah NWR on November 10.
 They were reported in Green County, Indiana on Nov.
 15 and remained through at least Dec.
 20 before moving to an unknown location (likely due to the extremely cold winter).
 They were found in Gibson County, Indiana on March 7 and moved north back into Greene County by March 21, 2014.
 They remained through at least March 27 before continuing north and completing migration.

 Spring 2014: Female #25-09 was reported back on Necedah NWR on March 29 and mate #4-08 was with her.
 The pair nested and the nest was still active when checked on April 30 but failed in May when parents abandoned it.

-Fall 2014: Female #25-09 was now paired with male #2-04 and #25-09 didn't raise a chick this summer but on 22 September, chick #27-14 from the parent-reared program was released near the pair in hopes they will foster the chick and lead her on migration this fall.
-The adults and the chick left Necedahh on Oct.
+Fall 2014: Female #25-09 was now paired with male #2-04 and #25-09 didn't raise a chick this summer but on 22 September, chick #27-14 was released near the pair in hopes they would foster the chick and lead her on migration this fall.
+They did, and the adults and the chick left Necedahh on Oct.
 31 and migrated to Hopkins County, Kentucky.
 They were joined there by Nov.
 21 by #24-09 and 42-09, plus #1-10 and W1-06 in early December.
 The new family spent the winter there and the chick did well.